 Responses at this level will demonstrate a full understanding of drama and theatre terminology in relation to a director working on an interpretation of a text.
-There will be consideration of the play in production in relation to the question that shows imagination based upon knowledge gained throughout the course.
+There will be consideration of the play in production in relation to the question, which shows imagination based upon knowledge gained throughout the course.

-The candidate will have a clear grasp of the question and a clear basis of understanding within which to consider the performance opportunities, specifically around the chosen interpretation and justification of how ideas may be communicated in performance.
+The candidate will have a clear grasp of the question and a clear basis of understanding within which to consider the performance opportunities, specifically around intentions for the set and lighting within the production.

-There needs to be a clear indication throughout the response that the candidate has a full understanding of the play in performance and is able to offer ideas based upon this understanding, coupled with the knowledge of approaches to the interpretation and shaping audience response gained throughout the course.
+There needs to be a clear indication throughout the response that the candidate has a full understanding of the play in performance and is able to offer ideas based upon this understanding, coupled with the knowledge of approaches to set and lighting in performance gained throughout the course.

-There is clear evidence of a theoretical approach to the application of the interpretation in terms of communicating ideas to an audience, and these will be justified in practical terms in relation to the proposed production and its impact upon audience.

-Objectives for the interpretation have been well considered and explored to show consistency throughout the progress of the play.
+There is evidence of a theoretical approach to the intentions for the set and lighting in terms of the play as a whole.
+Objectives for the set and lighting have been well considered and explored to show consistency throughout the progress of the play.